-Disciplinary sanctions may entail temporary withdrawal of certain college services, benefits, and/or privileges for a specified period of time.
-Also, the College may assign sanctions such as specific tasks, service projects, educational programming, trainings, etc., to the organization with a predetermined due date.
-In the event that further infractions occur or the sanctions are not fulfilled, the College may suspend or withdraw recognition of the organization.
+Disciplinary sanctions may entail temporary withdrawal of certain university services, benefits, and/or privileges for a specified time.
+Also, the university may assign sanctions such as specific tasks, service projects, educational programming, trainings, etc., to the organization with a pre-determined due date.
+If further infractions occur, or the sanctions are not fulfilled, the university may suspend or withdraw recognition of the organization.